API

 SDKs and Libraries

 To interact with the Takaro API programmatically, you can use the @takaro/apiclient library.
-This is included in the Takaro monorepo and can simplify making API requests and handling responses.
+Install it via npm:

 npm install @takaro/apiclient